 Below is a link to the 2015 video

-launching Apple Music followed by screenshots and some
+of the launching Apple Music followed by screenshots and

-additional details related to the one minute and 36 second presentation
+some additional details about the content in this one minute and

-of Apple's History of Sound: 127 years of Recorded Music.
+36 second presentation of Apple's History of Sound: 127 years

 APPLE'S HISTORY OF SOUND